Ekpeye people

-Ekpeye is an ethnic group in Ahoada East and parts of Ahoada West Local Government Areas of Rivers State, in the Niger Delta region of Nigeria.
+The Ekpeye are an Igbo ethnic group in Ahoada East and parts of Ahoada West Local Government Areas of Rivers State, in the Niger Delta region of Nigeria.
 The Ahoada metropolis serves as the administrative headquarters of the Ekpeye ethnic nation.
-The Ekpeye language is closely related to Ikwerre and Ogba language, and the people are descendants of Akalaka. linguistically and culturally the Ekpeye people share close affinity and ancestral root with the Ikwerre and Ogba people of Rivers state.
+The Ekpeye dialect is a dialect of the Igbo language and is closely related to Ikwerre and Ogba dialects, also of the Igbo language.
+Linguistically and culturally the Ekpeye people share close affinity and ancestral root with the Ikwerre and Ogba people of Rivers state.

 The Ekpeye population is over 232,000.

 Politics

 Traditional leadership

 The Ekpeye ethnic nation is ruled by a king called the Eze Ekpeye Logbo also known as Ny'udu Ekpeye Logbo.
 The traditional stool that would unite the whole of Ekpeye people was created in 1977, with Eze Edmund Unoshi Ashirim of Ihuaba in Upata kingdom serving as the Eze Ekpeye Logbo I. After his demise, Eze Robinson O. Robinson of the Ubie kingdom ascended the throne in 1979 as Eze Ekpeye Logbo II.
 As of November 2024, the serving Eze Ekpeye Logbo is Eze Kelvin Ngozi Anugwo, who got enthroned on May 4, 2022.

 The ethnic nation is divided into clans known as Igbu.
 As of 2024, there are seven major Igbus including: